USEPA/CMAQ/DOCS/Release_Notes/postprocessing_tools.md

-# Updates to Postprocessing Utilities
+# Updates to Post-processing Utilities

-**Author/P.O.C.:**, [Christian Hogrefe](mailto:hogrefe.christian@epa.gov), Computational Exposure Division, U.S. EPA
+[Christian Hogrefe](mailto:hogrefe.christian@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description
-hr2day was updated to handle multiple model input files and (optional) processing start and end days.
+*hr2day* was updated to handle multiple model input files and (optional) processing start and end days.

-sitecmp and sitecmp_dailyo3 were updated to enable reading csv-formatted in addition to tab-delimited SITE_FILEs which in turn enables the passing-through of (optional) state, county, and elevation information from the csv SITE_FILEs to the output file.
+*sitecmp* and *sitecmp_dailyo3* were updated to enable reading of both csv-formatted and tab-delimited SITE_FILEs, which, in turn, enables the passing-through of (optional) state, county, and elevation information from the csv SITE_FILEs to the output file.

-The new calc_tmetric program creates gridded IOAPI files with temporally averaged or summed values that are calculated from one or more gridded time-dependent IOAPI files.
+The new *calc_tmetric* program creates gridded I/O API files with temporally averaged or summed values that are calculated from one or more gridded time-dependent I/O API files.

-Updated the maximum allowable number of IOAPI input files set in module_file used by block_extract, calc_tmetric, combine, hr2day, sitecmp, and sitecmp_dailyo3 to comply with the global IOAPI maximum value of MXFILE3.
-For the public IOAPI release, MXFILE3 is defined as 64.
+Updated the maximum allowable number of I/O API input files set in *module_file* used by *block_extract*, *calc_tmetric*, *combine*, *hr2day*, *sitecmp*, and *sitecmp_dailyo3* to comply with the global I/O API maximum value of MXFILE3.
+For the public I/O API release, MXFILE3 is defined as 64.
 To allow the opening of an output file, the maximum number of input files was set to MXFILE3 - 1 in module_file.

 ## Significance and Impact
-Allows for additional functionality in hr2day, sitecmp, sitecmp_dailyo3 as summarized above and described in more detail in the udpated README files for each of these tools.
+Allows for additional functionality in *hr2day*, *sitecmp*, *sitecmp_dailyo3*, as summarized above and described in more detail in the updated README files for each of these tools.
-The new calc_tmetric program provides a quick way to compute monthly or annual averages or sums from one or more gridded time-dependent IOAPI files.
+The new *calc_tmetric* program provides a quick way to compute monthly or annual averages or sums from one or more gridded time-dependent I/O API files.

 ## Affected Files